KNIME logo

 Synthetic data

-Synthetic data is artificially generated data that mimics the statistical properties of real-world data.
-It is used for testing and training machine learning models when real data is scarce or sensitive.
+Synthetic data is artificially generated to mimic the statistical properties of real-world data, used when actual data is scarce or sensitive.

 T